 The best budget OBD II scanners will naturally cross your mind as a car owner, especially in these wild, inflationary times.
-This is because, the advantages of owning an affordable code reader are numerous – and none negotiable.
-The challenge, usually, is what options are worth your time in a sea of many competitors all calling for your attention.
+This is because the advantages of owning an affordable code reader are numerous and usually non-negotiable.
+The common challenge is what options are worth your time in a sea of many competitors, all calling for your attention (and wallet).

 The first logical move is to take a step back and examine the lineup of affordable options before you.